rcristian/CRDTIntro/README.md

 NB: consistency models are built in the 3rd party services you love and advocate (e.g. 'transaction isolation').

+When it comes to distributed systems & consistency, the sky is not the limit: the CAP Theorem is.

 ## Types of consistency

 Strong - 'all parties see the same thing at all times' - lot of locking, slow (damn you Chronos, master of all time!)
 NB: *your* time is different than *mine*